 PRO TIP:

-While in solution compare mode, you can change the First Solution and Second Solution at any time.
+While in solution compare mode, you can change the Primary Solution and Secondary Solution at any time.

-To switch the solutions used as First Solution and Second Solution, click the
+To switch the solutions used as Primary Solution and Secondary Solution, click the

 swap button.

-To select a different solution, click the First Solution or Second Solution dropdown and select the study then solution from the list.
+To select a different solution, click the Primary Solution or Secondary Solution dropdown and select the study then solution from the list.

 Visually comparing solutions